 Those are two of the three main ways that I quit games.
 Either I realize early on that I really don’t like its mechanics or story or something, or I like it well enough to get about a quarter or a third of the way in before realizing that it’s not coming together into a worthwhile experience for me.

-Super Paper Mario for Wii is another game that I started and enjoyed, but got distracted away from and so haven’t touched in years.
-But I was only maybe 5-7 hours into SPM, so when I restart it, I’ll probably start from the beginning (to refresh myself on the mechanics and storyline) rather than pick up only a few hours in without the benefit of the intro and tutorials.
-But knowing that I’ll be replaying several hours of a game is somewhat discouraging and so is one of the reasons I haven’t gotten around to it yet.
+Paper Mario for n64 is another game that I started and enjoyed, but got distracted away from and so haven’t touched in years.
+But I was only maybe 5-7 hours into Paper Mario, so when I restart it, I’ll probably start from the beginning (to refresh myself on the mechanics and storyline) rather than pick up only a few hours in without the benefit of the intro and tutorials.
+But knowing that I’ll be replaying several hours of a game is somewhat discouraging, and so is one of the reasons I haven’t gotten around to it yet.

 Those are the main reasons I quit on a game partway through

 How about you?
 Are there reasons you quit games that I’ve left out?
 Which games have you started and discarded almost immediately?
 Which have you tried to like but gave up on, many hours in?
 And which ones have you been pulled away from for a long time and just haven’t (or have) managed to return to yet?